-Our nine member Traditional Council / Tribal Government, currently operates seven (7) departments: Health and Social Services, Housing, Education, Environmental Stewardship, Justice, Transportation, and Accounting/Administration, to serve the needs of our Tribal citizens and another estimated 2,373 Alaska Natives and Native American Peoples living in our service area, as well as the non-native community members living in Glacier View, Chickaloon, Sutton, Palmer, and Butte.
+Our nine (9) member Traditional Council / Tribal Government, currently operates nine (9) departments: Accounting/Administration, Education, Environmental Stewardship, Facilities, Health & Social Services, Information & Technology, Justice, Language & Culture, and Transportation, to serve the needs of Tribal citizens and another estimated 2,373 Alaska Natives and Native American Peoples living in our service area, as well as the non-native community members living in Glacier View, Chickaloon, Sutton, Palmer, and Butte.

 Doug was seated on the Traditional Council in 2002 and was the Council Chairman 2004 – 2012.
 Doug is also a member of the Finance Committee.
 Doug leads with confidence, charisma, and a fantastic sense of humor.
 Doug spent much of his life working as an electrician on large and small projects and as a heavy equipment operator, experience that frequently sends the staff his way, when they are in need of advice on a construction/building project.
 Doug cares deeply for all the staff, Tribal and non-Tribal, and makes the time in his busy schedule to check in with all of them about their work on a regular basis.
 Doug has also been instrumental in helping to streamline council meetings so more work is accomplished in less time.